SEM24/GRID-Ecommerce-Backend/README.md

 # Project GRID

-This is backend part of educational GRID project.
+This is backend part of GRID project.
 Instruction describes how to clone and run the project on your local machine.

 ## Getting Started